 What Happens If You Don’t Treat Gingivitis?

 Gingivitis will not self resolve and will only get worse if you don’t treat it.
-If it is allowed to become more advanced it may develop into periodontitis, which can cause permanent damage to your gums and soft tissue.
+If it is allowed to become more advanced it may develop into periodontitis, which can cause permanent damage to your gums and jaw bone.

 If your gums are weakened due to gum disease, spaces can open up in between the root and gum.
 These spaces are referred to as periodontal pockets because they can hold lots of bacteria, and this can cause further damage.

-When periodontitis is not treated in time, your teeth can loosen and ultimately be lost.
-Treatment for periodontitis is invasive and may involve flap surgery or bone grafting procedures.
+When periodontitis is not treated on time, your teeth can loosen and ultimately be lost.
+Treatment for early periodontitis is non-invasive and involves deep cleaning of the periodontal pockets by a Specialist Periodontist.
+More advanced periodontitis may involve a minor surgical procedure such as flap surgery or bone grafting procedures.

-Smokers and people who have uncontrolled diabetes are at higher risk for developing periodontitis.
+Smokers, people with a family history and people with diabetes are at higher risk for developing periodontitis.

 How To Maintain Healthy Teeth And Gums